(Candidal skin infection; Mucocutaneous Candidiasis)

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The diagnosis may be made based on the appearance of the rash.
+The diagnosis may be made based on how the rash looks.

-A scraping of the skin may also be taken.
-The sample will be tested to confirm the presence of yeast and rule out other causes.
+The doctor may scrape and test a small area of skin.
+This will confirm the presence of yeast and rule out other causes.

-- Change out of wet clothing as soon as possible.
+- Changing wet clothing as soon as possible

 American Academy of Dermatology